-Over the past 15 years, we have developed and continually improved a comprehensive global privacy program that promotes organizational accountability for privacy, data governance and data protection across our business and with our collaborative partners and suppliers.
-On March 1, 2016, we became the first company in the world to obtain regulatory approval in the European Union (EU) for binding corporate rules based on an existing Asia Pacific Economic Cooperation (APEC) cross-border privacy rules certified program.
-Our achievement demonstrated that organizations can rely on common internal standards and processes to govern international data transfers across both the EU and APEC regions to simplify their ability to address the growing regulatory challenges in this area.1
+Over the past 16 years, we have developed and continually improved a comprehensive global privacy program that promotes organizational accountability for privacy, data governance and data protection across our business, and with our collaborative partners and suppliers.
+On March 1, 2016, we became the first company in the world to obtain regulatory approval in the European Union (EU) for Binding Corporate Rules (BCR) based in part on our existing Asia Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules (CBPR) certified program.

 Our holistic approach to privacy has its origins in biomedical research ethics and the protection of participants in the research studies that we sponsor and conduct.
 We have adapted human subject research ethics standards for risk-benefit analysis, transparency, anonymization, coding and prior review to other activities and processes involving data about people.
 We also have established a set of privacy values to guide all of our privacy, data stewardship and data protection decisions.
 These core tenets serve as the foundational ethical framework for our comprehensive global privacy program and our compliance with the continually evolving legal and regulatory standards for privacy and data protection.

 |Number of countries in which we conducted privacy compliance verification and risk assessment||137||137||137||137||137|